ScheissSchiesser/openhab-docs/_addons_bindings/network/readme.md

 ## Supported Things

-- **pingdevice:** Detects device presence by using icmp pings, arp pings and dhcp packet sniffing.
+- **device:** Detects device presence by using icmp pings, arp pings and dhcp packet sniffing.
 - **servicedevice:** Detects device presence by scanning for a specific open tcp port.

 ## Discovery

-Auto discovery can be used to scan the local network for **pingdevice** things by sending a ping to every IP on the network.
+Auto discovery can be used to scan the local network for **device** things by sending a ping to every IP on the network.
 Some network tools will identify this as a network intruder alarm, therefore automatic background discovery is disabled and a manual scan needs to be issued.

 ## Thing Configuration

 ```
-network:pingdevice:one_device [ hostname="192.168.0.64" ]
+network:device:one_device [ hostname="192.168.0.64" ]

-network:pingdevice:second_device [ hostname="192.168.0.65", retry=1, timeout=5000, refreshInterval=60000 ]
+network:device:second_device [ hostname="192.168.0.65", retry=1, timeout=5000, refreshInterval=60000 ]

 network:servicedevice:important_server [ hostname="192.168.0.62", port=1234 ]
 ```

-Use the following options for a **network:pingdevice**:
+Use the following options for a **network:device**:

 - **hostname:** IP address or hostname of the device
 - **retry:** After how many refresh interval cycles shall the device be assumed as offline.
 Default is 1.